Sienci-Labs/Resources/vortex/assembly/ytsb-vx-mounting-your-vortex.md

 ### Preparing Your Machine

-The Vortex rotary axis requires a minimal amount of space <b>on</b> and <b>above</b> your wasteboard to function properly.
+The Vortex rotary axis requires a minimal amount of space **on** and **above** your wasteboard to function properly.
 So before you start putting holes into your wasteboard, let’s double check your setup and make some adjustments to maximize compatibility.

 <img class="aligncenter size-medium wp-image-5706" src="https://resources.sienci.com/wp-content/uploads/2023/08/Table-Steup-Step-0-1-850x532.jpg" alt="" width="850" height="532" />

 #### Flat Area on Your Wasteboard

-The minimal flat area needed on your wasteboard is <b>810mm x 95mm (31.9" x 3.8”)</b> in size for the base configuration, and <b>1270mm x 95mm (50.0" x 3.8”)</b> with the extension.
+The minimal flat area needed on your wasteboard is **810mm x 95mm (31.9" x 3.8”)** in size for the base configuration, and **1270mm x 95mm (50.0" x 3.8”)** with the extension.

 You can easily check if the surfaced area on your machine is at least this size by placing the Vortex track on top of your wasteboard and seeing if the track ends hang outside of this area.
 If this is the case, you will have to resurface your wasteboard to a larger size.
 If you remove the end caps of the track, you will reduce the space needed by 10mm.